-2. Official transcripts of all college level academic work including that done at CSULB, in addition to those transcripts required for general graduate admission to CSULB;
+3. Official transcripts of all college level academic work including that done at CSULB, in addition to those transcripts required for general graduate admission to CSULB;

 Students are required to maintain a GPA of 3.0 or higher at all times.
-If at any time a student's GPA drops below 3.0, that student will immediately be placed on probation for a maximum of two semesters.
+If at any time a student's GPA drops below 3.0, that student will immediately be placed on academic probation for a maximum of two semesters.
 If the student does not bring the GPA back up to 3.0 during the probationary period, he/she will not be allowed to continue as a graduate student in this Department.
 In order for a student to regain status in the Department after failing to maintain this academic standard, he/she must formally reapply for Department admission.

 2. Completion of six units of graduate level courses with a 3.0 or higher grade point average and attainment of a 3.0 or higher grade point average in all upper division and graduate work attempted, as well as in courses to be listed in the student's graduate academic program (see below).

 Advancement to Candidacy includes a successful completion of an oral presentation given by the student to their thesis committee, and acceptance of a written proposal for the thesis research.
 The student's thesis topic will be the subject of the examination.

 Once the above requirements are met, Advancement to Candidacy proceeds with approval of the thesis committee followed by the Department Graduate Advisor and Associate Dean of Graduate Studies in the College of Natural Sciences and Mathematics.
 After the student has been advanced, no course work in addition to that specified in the graduate program may be required of the student.
 In order for a student to change thesis chair/director, topic, committee members, or courses in the graduate program, approvals must be obtained.
 Under some circumstances this may mean that additional courses are required.